Ekojo12/Power-BI-Visualization/README.md

 6. North West = 6

-### Results/Insights
+### Results
 From the analysis of the data and charts created, the following were the results;
 1. Total Revenue amounted to 73bn
 2. Total number of stores is 132
 3. Total number of markets is 30,800
 4. Sum of Units sold is 787k
 5. The line of business with the highest revenue is Service Plan at 56bn, while the lowest is printer sales at 6bn.
 6. The region with the highest revenue is North East and the region with the highest ROI is North West

 Sample Page of the visualization
 - ![PowerBI visuals](https://github.com/user-attachments/assets/1b4c8ea7-773f-430c-a435-94b12a63d00c)